 General job search statistics

-- In 2022, 2.5% of US workers changed employers per month.
-This is an average of 4 million people per month switching jobs (Kochhar et al., 2022).
+- 2.5% of U.S. workers change employers per month, an average of roughly 4 million people (Pew Research Center, 2022).

-- 1 in 5 workers say they’re somewhat or very likely to look for a new job in the next 6 months (Kochhar et al., 2022).
+- 1 in 5 workers say they’re somewhat or very likely to look for a new job in the next 6 months (Pew Research Center, 2022).

-- 37% of workers believe finding a new job will be somewhat or very difficult (Kochhar et al., 2022).
+- 37% of workers believe finding a new job will be somewhat or very difficult (Pew Research Center, 2022).

-- Of people who left their job in the first quarter of 2022, 34% were at a new job, 18% were unemployed and looking for work, and 48% were out of the labor force (not looking for work) when surveyed the month following their departure (Kochhar et al., 2022).
+- Of people who left their job in the first quarter of 2022, 34% were at a new job, 18% were unemployed and looking for work, and 48% were out of the labor force (not looking for work) when surveyed the month following their departure (Pew Research Center, 2022).

-- 23% of respondents have switched industries since the pandemic began (Employ, 2022).
+- 23% of respondents in a recent employment survey have switched industries since the pandemic began (Employ, 2022).

-- 60% of respondents cited needing money as the top reason for their side hustle, compared to 23% of respondents who primarily consider their side hustle a passion project (Employ, 2022).
+- 60% of respondents to an Employ survey cited money as the top reason for having a side hustle, compared to 23% of respondents who primarily consider their side hustle a “passion project” (Employ, 2022).

 Who is looking for a new job?

-- In the first quarter of 2022, an average of 2.9 million women and 2.5 million men entered the labor force per month (Kochhar et al., 2022).
+- According to the Bureau of Labor Statistics (BLS), in the fourth quarter of 2023, an average of 3.1 million women and 3.1 million men entered the labor force per month (BLS, 2023).

-- 29% of workers who report having poor or fair personal finances searched for a new job in 2022, compared to 15% who report having a good or excellent personal financial situation (Kochhar et al., 2022).
+- 29% of workers who report having poor or fair personal finances searched for a new job in 2022, compared to 15% of those who report good or excellent finances (Pew Research Center, 2022).

-- Workers with less than a high school diploma were the most likely to change their jobs in 2022, changing at a rate of 3.5% per month, compared to high school graduates at 2.8% and workers holding at least a Bachelor’s degree at 2.1% (Kochhar et al., 2022).
+- Workers without a high school education are the most likely to change jobs, changing at a rate of 3.5% per month — compared to high school graduates at 2.8%, and workers holding a bachelor’s degree at 2.1% (Pew Research Center, 2022).

-- 45% of workers with low job security looked for a new job in 2022, compared to 14% of workers with high job security (Kochhar et al., 2022).
+- 45% of workers with low job security looked for a new job in 2022, compared to 14% of workers with high job security (Pew Research Center, 2022).

-- Workers aged 16–24 were the most likely to change their jobs in 2022 compared to other age groups (at 4.4% per month).
-The next group most likely to change jobs was 25–34 year olds at 2.8%.
-The group least likely to change jobs was workers over 65 at 1.4% (Kochhar et al., 2022).
+- Workers aged 16 to 24 are the most likely to change jobs compared to other age groups (at 4.4% per month).
+The next group most likely to change jobs was 25 to 34-year-olds, at 2.8%.
+The group least likely to change jobs is workers over 65, at 1.4% (Pew Research Center, 2022).

-- The percentage of job seekers aged 25–54 citing higher pay as the reason for their job search was nearly double that of the second highest reason (~30.5% higher pay vs. ~16% wanting to change their career path) (Indeed & Glassdoor, 2023).
+- 31% of job seekers aged 25 to 54 cite higher pay as the reason for their job search, compared to 16% who want to change careers (Indeed & Glassdoor, 2023).

-- From April 2021 to March 2022, the median worker who changed employers saw a 9.7% increase in their pay from a year earlier while the median worker who stayed with their same employer saw a 1.7% decrease in their pay (Kochhar et al., 2022).
+- From 2021 to 2022, workers who changed employers saw a 9.7% increase in their pay, while workers who stayed with the same employer saw a 1.7% decrease (Pew Research Center, 2022).

 The job search process

-- Workers named the top three pain points during the job search (Employ, 2022):
+- These are the top three pain points job changers report during the job search:

-- 20% of survey respondents said that writing and updating job materials was the most frustrating aspect of their job search (Employ, 2022).
+- 20% of job seekers say that writing and updating job materials is the most frustrating aspect of the job search (Employ, 2022).

-- 32% of Gen Z job seekers do their job searching with a mobile device or app, compared to 22% across all age groups (Monster, 2022).
+- Gen Z job seekers are more likely to search for jobs on their phone — 32% of Gen Z job seekers conduct job searches with a mobile device or app, compared to 22% across all age groups (Monster, 2022).

-The Great Resignation underscores one of the biggest challenges in recruitment: mismatched expectations between employers and employees.
-These statistics will help you — no matter which side of the interview table you’re on — to better understand and manage recruitment in 2023.
+The Great Resignation underscored one of the biggest challenges in recruitment: mismatched expectations between employers and workers.
+These statistics will help you to better understand and manage recruitment in 2024 — no matter which side of the interview table you’re on.

 Recruiting challenges

-- 9 of 10 employers report struggling to fill positions because of a skills gap (Monster, 2022).
+- 9 out of 10 employers report that they are struggling to fill positions because of a skills gap (Monster, 2022).

 - 34% of recruiters for white-collar jobs struggle to find applicants with matching skills (Monster, 2022).